Back to all posts

 When weighing your options, think about both short-term and long-term costs.
 A repair might seem cheaper upfront, but if your water heater is old and inefficient, you could be losing money every month on higher energy bills.
 A new, energy-efficient model can lead to significant savings over its lifespan, eventually paying for itself.
 It’s also important to consider the potential cost of water damage from a failing unit, which can be far more expensive than a planned replacement.
 We can help you get a clear picture by providing an honest assessment and a transparent quote for both repair and replacement options, so you can make an informed choice.

-Understanding Warranties and Maintenance
+How Warranties and Maintenance Play a Role

 Before making a call, check your water heater’s warranty.
 If it’s still covered, a repair might cost you very little or nothing at all.
 Keep in mind that a new water heater comes with a fresh warranty, which protects your investment for years to come.
 It’s also a myth that you should wait for your water heater to break down completely before replacing it.
 Just like any major appliance, they have a limited lifespan.
 Regular maintenance can help you get the most out of your unit, but proactive replacement near the end of its expected life (usually 8-12 years) can save you from the stress and expense of an unexpected failure.